 Field-hunting tip

-Look in pyrometamorphic rocks, combustion metamorphic complexes country — that is the host setting where dmisteinbergite typically forms.
+Look in pyrometamorphic rocks, combustion metamorphic complexes country, the host setting where dmisteinbergite typically forms.
 If you start seeing gehlenite, spurrite, larnite in float, you are in the right ground.
 Field specimens usually show a platy crystals, pseudo-hexagonal flakes habit, so train your eye for that shape before scanning the outcrop.